eric-zhang16/Survival-GBM/README.md

 # Survival-GBM
-GBM for finding optimal treatment regime for time to event data
+A custimized loss function for Xgboost for finding subgroups with maximized subgroup-treatment interaction.
+Example code for application to ACTG175 dataset is also provided.